MOST EXPENSIVE 1976 TOPPS BASEBALL CARDS

 Taking the #3 spot is a card whose sky-high prices were once unfathomable – Steve Garvey (#561).
 The affable first baseman enjoyed a highly productive career, but was never considered an elite superstar.
 The combination of his cute family photo on the ‘76 design coupled with the intense mania surrounding the player collectible market of the late 1980s/early 90s saw lower end Garvey rookies sell for astonishing sums.
 While the frenzy has long cooled, near-mint examples still pull in $25,000+.

-Read also: MOST VALUABLE 1976 BASEBALL CARDS
+Read also: WHERE CAN I SELL BASEBALL CARDS LOCALLY

 At the #2 position is another unexpected rarity – Rick Burleson (#98).
 The slick fielding shortstop had a fine 10-year MLB career, but was never an MVP candidate by any means.
 High grade ‘76 Burlesons have reached $35,000 due to their extreme scarcity.
 The photo makes for an iconic design and there are likely less than 10 gem mint copies in existence.
 Condition is premium here – but it’s easy to see why this under-the-radar rookie can command such huge prices.